Variational Quantum Circuits for Multi-Qubit Gate Automata: Theory and Methodology

+where we have used first-order Trotterization with $m$ Trotter steps.
+Thus, in our VQA, the quantum circuit for $U_{QC}(\bm{\theta})$ built out of $m$ repetitions of each of the product terms in Eq.~\ref{eq:U_theta_with_error_term}.
+For example, consider the case of an Ising interaction, with the Hamiltonian

+where, $J_{ij}^{ZZ}$ are coupling strengths between sites $i$ and $j$.
+The evolution in this case could be implemented as a sequence of circuits with each individual circuit described as in Fig.~\ref{fig:ising_interaction_circuit}.

-The ansatz of a VQA is important, as is must be able to efficiently encode the solution to the problem of interest.
-Thus, the specific structure of the ansatz generally depends on the task at hand, where the details of the problem itself are used to tailor the ansatz~\cite{mcardle2019variational}.
-In general, a variational ansatz can be expressed as the product of $L$ sequentially applied unitary matrices~\cite{cerezo2021variational},
+It is worth noting at this point that the choice of ansatz in a VQA is crucial, as it must be able to efficiently encode the solution to the problem of interest.
+The specific structure of the ansatz generally depends on the task at hand, where the details of the problem itself are used to tailor the ansatz~\cite{mcardle2019variational}.
+In general, there can be several ways to design a suitable problem-inspired ansatz, for example, quantum approximate optimization algorithm~\cite{farhi2014quantum}, hardware efficient ansatze~\cite{kandala2017hardware}, quantum-optimal-control-inspired ansatz~\cite{choquette2021quantum}, symmetry motivated ansatze~\cite{lyu2022symmetry}, and Hamiltonian variational ansatz (HVA)~\cite{wecker2015progress,wiersema2020exploring}.
+We have chosen an HVA-inspired ansatz for our work, and the corresponding unitary is given by Eq. \ref{eq:U_theta_with_error_term}.
+We also note that $t$ is set to $1$ in our unitary.

-where the set of $H_k$ with $k \in \{1,\dots,K \}$ is the generator of the variational unitary matrices for each layer; the set of $\theta_k$ parameters are optimized classically to find the solution; and the set of $W_k$ are unparameterized gates in each layer.

-In general, there can be several ways to design a suitable problem-inspired ansatz, for example, quantum approximate optimization algorithm (QAOA)~\cite{farhi2014quantum}, hardware efficient ansatz~\cite{kandala2017hardware}, quantum-optimal-control-inspired ansatz (QOCA)~\cite{choquette2021quantum}, symmetry motivated ansatze~\cite{lyu2022symmetry} and Hamiltonian variational ansatz (HVA)~\cite{wecker2015progress,wiersema2020exploring}.
-In this paper, we use an HVA-inspired approach.

-In our case, the Hamiltonian terms are at most two-body interactions $ \sigma^{\alpha}_i \otimes \sigma^\beta_j$, which are Pauli operators applied to spins $i$ and $j$.
-In general, the Hamiltonian terms are therefore non-commuting.
-The Hamiltonian $H$ is Trotterized with finite Trotter-Suzuki depth $m$, each Hamiltonian term is then scaled by a vector of tunable parameters $\bm{\theta}$, while $t$ is set to 1.
-The unitary evolution of this circuit would thus be